MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/mip/class_mip_filehandler.md

-public void GetProtectionAsync(const std::shared_ptr<void>& context)  |  Starts retrieving the protection policy from the file. public void SetLabel(const std::string& labelId, const LabelingOptions& labelingOptions)  |  Sets the sensitivity label to the file. public void DeleteLabel(AssignmentMethod method, const std::string& justificationMessage)  |  Deletes the sensitivity label from the file. public void SetCustomPermissions(const std::shared_ptr<PolicyDescriptor>& policyDescriptor)  |  Sets custom permissions to the file. public void RemoveProtection()  |  Removes protection from the file.
+public void GetProtectionAsync(const std::shared_ptr<void>& context)  |  Starts retrieving the protection policy from the file. public void SetLabel(const std::string& labelId, const LabelingOptions& labelingOptions)  |  Sets the sensitivity label to the file. public void DeleteLabel(AssignmentMethod method, const std::string& justificationMessage)  |  Deletes the sensitivity label from the file. public void SetProtection(const std::shared_ptr<ProtectionDescriptor>& protectionDescriptor)  |  Sets either custom or template based permissions (according to protectionDescriptor->GetProtectionType) to the file. public void RemoveProtection()  |  Removes protection from the file.
 If the file is labeled, the label will be lost. public void CommitAsync(const std::string& outputFilePath, const std::shared_ptr<void>& context) | Writes the changes to the file specified by the \|outputFilePath\ |  parameter. public void CommitAsync(const std::shared_ptr<Stream>& outputStream, const std::shared_ptr<void>& context) | Writes the changes to the stream specified by the \|outputStream\ |  parameter.